feigroup/TVDN/readme.md

 # Construnct the detection object
 Detection = TVDNDetect(Ymat=Ymat, saveDir="../results", dataType="MEG", fName="subj2", r=8, kappa=2.95, freq=60)
 # Ymat, d x n maitrx, where d is the number of sequences
+# r: the number of rank used for detection
+#    if r is decimal, the rank is the number of eigen values such that account for 100r% of the variance.
+#    if r is None, r=0.8
 # saveDir, the path to save the results.
 If not specified, the results will not be saved
 # dataType, "MEG" or "fMRI".
 Different dataTypes have different default parameters.
 You may leave it blank
 # All other parameters have default values, but you can still specify here.
 # For the meaning of the other parameters, you can refer to the source code

+# When n is large, the detection would take a while
+# To reduce the computaion burden, we provide a screening step
+# to obain the candidate point set
+# Screening is optional
+Detection.Screening(wh=10)
+# wh: the screening window size

 # Run detection
 Detection()

-# You can tune the kappa, the parameters for MBIC penalty term
+# You can tune kappa, the parameters for MBIC penalty term kappa by the reconstructed errors
+# However, it does not always work very well
 kappas = np.linspace(2.5, 3, 100)
 Detection.TuningKappa(kappas)

 # You can specify the number of change points you want via provide the argument `numChg`, then the `UpdateEcpts` will update the current estimated change point set accordingly
 Detection.UpdateEcpts(numChg=12)
-# If You don't specify the number of change points you want, then the `UpdateEcpts` will update the current estimated change point set based on optimal kappa values
+# If You don't specify the number of change points you want, then the `UpdateEcpts` will update the current estimated change point set based on optimal kappa values by TuningKappas function
 Detection.UpdateEcpts()

 # Plot the detection results
 Detection.PlotEcpts(saveFigPath="detectionResults.jpg")
 # save figure if you specify the `saveFigPath`
+# You can specify the GT parameter to draw the ground truth for comparison

 # Plot the reconstruncted Ymat.
 Detection.PlotRecCurve(idxs=[43, 45, 59], saveFigPath="recCurve.jpg")